mikunn/exco/README.md

 ## Concurrency and performance

-If the operation is simple enough, the standard `Enum` functions will generally give you better performance than the corresponding functions in `Exco`.
+The functions in `Exco` and `Exco.Stream` modules will usually provide worse performance compared to the versions in the standard library with CPU bound tasks.
 However, when the operations get a bit more CPU or especially I/O bound, running the `Exco` versions will start to make sense.

-By default, `Exco` will run concurrently no more items than the number of schedulers online determined by `System.schedulers_online/1`.
+By default, the functions in `Exco` and `Exco.Stream` will run concurrently no more items than the number of schedulers online determined by `System.schedulers_online/1`.
 If you want to make this explicit, you can set the `max_concurrency` option to `:schedulers`.
 You can also set `max_concurrency` to either an integer or `:full`.
 When `:full`, there is no explicit limit.